 Updatability and Patchability.

-For each of the security control categories above, specific control recommendations and implementation guidance for consideration to avoid common pitfalls are detailed in Appendix 1.
+For each of the security control categories above, specific control recommendations and implementation guidance to avoid common pitfalls are detailed in Appendix 1.

-Implementation of the controls should be applied across the system architecture using risk-based determinations associated with the subject connections and devices.
-Without adequate security controls across the system, which include management, technical, and operational controls, there is no reasonable assurance of safety and effectiveness.
-Additionally, deficiencies in the design of selected security controls or the implementation of those controls can have dramatic impacts on a system’s ability to demonstrate or maintain its safety and effectiveness.
+Implementation of security controls should be applied across the system architecture using risk-based determinations associated with the subject connections and devices.
+Without adequate security controls across the medical device system—which include management, technical, and operational controls—there is no reasonable assurance of safety and effectiveness.
+Additionally, deficiencies in the design of selected security controls or the implementation of those controls can have dramatic impacts on a device’s ability to demonstrate or maintain its safety and effectiveness.

 FDA recommends the requirements and acceptance criteria for each of the above categories be provided in premarket submissions to demonstrate safety and effectiveness.
-Manufacturers should submit documentation in their premarket submissions demonstrating that the security controls for the categories above and further detailed in Appendix 1 have (1) been implemented, and (2) been tested in order to validate that they were effectively implemented (see Cybersecurity Testing section, V.C, below).
+Manufacturers should submit documentation in their premarket submissions demonstrating that the security controls for the categories above, and further detailed in the recommendations in Appendix 1, have (1) been implemented, and (2) been tested in order to validate that they were effectively implemented.
+For more information on cybersecurity testing, see Section V.C., below.

-Premarket documentation submitted by manufacturers may include the demonstration of comparable or additional security controls that may not be described in Appendix 1.
-If using alternate controls that are not described in this document, manufacturers should provide documentation and tracing of specific design features and security controls to demonstrate that they provide appropriate levels of safety and effectiveness.
-As cybersecurity design controls are established early in the development phase, FDA recommends that device manufacturers utilize the FDA Q-submission process to discuss with the agency design considerations for cybersecurity risk management throughout the device lifecycle.
+Manufacturers may include the demonstration of security controls that are comparable or in addition to those described in Appendix 1 in their premarket submissions.
+If using alternate controls that are not described in this document, manufacturers should provide documentation and tracing of specific design features and security controls to the associated risks in order to demonstrate that they provide appropriate levels of safety and effectiveness.
+As cybersecurity design controls are established early in the development phase, FDA recommends that device manufacturers utilize the FDA Q-submission process to discuss design considerations for cybersecurity risk management throughout the device lifecycle with the agency.
 Additional information on premarket documentation recommendations for design controls are discussed in the Security Architecture Views section below.

 2. Security Architecture Views

-In addition to the design control requirements (i.e., 21 CFR 820.30(b), 21 CFR 820.30(c), 21 CFR 820.30(d), and 21 CFR 820.30(g)) outlined above for Security Architecture, (21 CFR 820.100) requires that manufacturers establish policies, procedures, and other plans as appropriate to identify and respond to issues in devices.
-FDA recommends manufacturers develop and maintain security architecture view documentation as a part of the process for the design, development and maintenance of the system.
+In addition to the design control requirements, 21 CFR 820.100 requires that manufacturers establish and maintain procedures for implementing corrective and preventive action, which must include, among other things, requirements for analyzing quality data to identify existing and potential causes of quality problems.
+FDA recommends that manufacturers develop and maintain security architecture view documentation as a part of the process for the design, development, and maintenance of the medical device system.
 If corrective and preventive actions are identified, these views can be used to help identify impacted functionality and solutions that address the risks.

 FDA recommends that premarket submissions include the architecture views described in this section.
-These architecture views can contribute to the demonstration of safety and effectiveness in premarket submissions by illustrating how the controls to address cybersecurity risks have been applied to the system.
+These architecture views can contribute to the demonstration of safety and effectiveness in premarket submissions by illustrating how the controls to address cybersecurity risks have been applied to the medical device system.

 The security architecture may be expressed at different levels of abstraction and with different scopes or views.
-The number and extent of the architecture views provided in the submission will be dependent on the attack surface(s) identified through threat modeling and risk assessments for the device.
-These views can therefore be an effective way to communicate the threat model to FDA and will naturally scale the documentation provided with the cybersecurity risk of the device.
+The number and extent of the architecture views provided in the submission depends on the attack surface(s) identified through threat modeling and risk assessments for the medical device system.
+These views can therefore be an effective way to provide threat modeling information to FDA and will naturally scale the documentation provided with the cybersecurity risk of the device.

 FDA recommends providing, at minimum, the following types of views in premarket submissions:

-Global System View
+Global System View;

-Multi-Patient Harm View
+Multi-Patient Harm View;

-Updateability/Patchability View
+Updateability/Patchability View; and

-Security Use Case View(s)
+Security Use Case View(s).